How to Find the Best Lactose-Free Meal Replacement Shakes

 Which Meal Replacements Contain Lactose?

-Lactose is a type of sugar formed when two other sugars, glucose and galactose, bond together.
+Lactose is a type of sugar made from two other sugars: glucose and galactose.

-It is found in milk and dairy products such as yogurt, ice cream, and whey.
+It is found in milk and dairy products like yogurt, ice cream, and whey.

-So, lactose-free meal replacements are either dairy-free, or have had the lactose removed.
+So lactose-free meal replacements either contain no dairy or have had the lactose removed.

-Individuals with dairy-allergies should note that lactose-free does not necessarily mean dairy-free.
+People with dairy allergies should note that lactose-free does not always mean dairy-free.

-A product can be lactose-free but still contain dairy.
+A product can have no lactose, but still contain dairy.

-A dairy-free product, on the other hand, is necessarily lactose free.
+A dairy-free product, on the other hand, is always lactose-free.

-This distinction is important to understand, especially if you have a dairy allergy or sensitivity.
+This difference matters if you have a dairy allergy or sensitivity.

-So, if you absolutely cannot consume lactose, then you should avoid all dairy and dairy derivatives.
+So if you cannot have any lactose, then you should avoid dairy and dairy-based ingredients.

 This includes whey, casein, milk solids, and additives like sodium caseinate.

-Why Should I Use a Lactose-Free Meal Replacement?
+Why Should I Choose a Lactose-Free Meal Replacement?

 Product Quiz